WELCOME TO WARNER UNIVERSITY

-The Associate of Arts/General Studies degree is widely accepted and prepares students for the completion of a bachelor’s degree.
+The Associate of Arts/General Studies degree, designed for working adults, is widely accepted and prepares students for the completion of a bachelor’s degree.
 In some situations, this degree will meet the student’s educational career or job goals.
 After completion of an associate degree, many students then enter one of the following programs:

 - Bachelor of Arts in Business Administration